Agricultural Literacy Curriculum Matrix

 - Share a soil map of your state.
 Refer to your local soil resources or use the Soil Orders Map of the United States.
 Discuss various locations where students have seen different colors of soils.

-- Note: If you teach in Utah, use the Utah Soils Map which can be found in the Essential Files of the lesson.
+- Note: If you teach in Utah, use the Utah Soils Map.

 - Tell the students that they are now going to make a journal cover by painting with different colors of soil.